 Navigating the complex workers’ compensation process can be challenging and stressful, especially during a time when you should be focused on your recovery.
 Fortunately, legal help is available to do much of the hard work for you.

-If you sustained an injury or illness due to a work-related accident, our legal team can help you fight for your claim to be accepted and receive the compensation you deserve.
-Contact Erie workers’ compensation lawyers Berger and Green today for a free consultation.
+If you sustained an on-the-job injury or illness due to a work-related accident, our legal team can help you fight for your claim to be accepted and receive the compensation you deserve.
+Contact the Erie work injury lawyers at Berger and Green today for a free consultation.